 At this time:

-- All campers and staff members are required to be fully vaccinated per CDC guidelines, and upload proof of vaccination maximum 14 days prior to their session
+• All campers and staff members are required to be fully vaccinated and up-to-date, and upload proof of vaccination maximum 14 days prior to their session

-- Campers and staff do not have to wear a mask at outdoor activities or with their unit
+• Campers and staff may choose to wear a mask

 Upon check-in all campers are screened by our health center staff.
 Campers and staff will be temperature checked and health screened for Coronavirus/COVID-19 symptoms daily while at camp.
 Please do not send your camper to camp if they are experiencing any symptoms of illness such as cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, muscle pain, sore throat, or new loss of taste or smell, have been exposed to someone suspected and/or confirmed Coronavirus/COVID-19, or diagnosed self and not yet cleared by state or local public health authorities.